Variational Transfer Learning using Cross-Domain Latent Modulation: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:related_work}, some related work is briefly reviewed.
-In Section~\ref{sec:model}, we outline the overall structure of our proposed model and develop the learning metrics with defined losses.
+In Section~\ref{sec:model}, we outline the overall structure of our proposed model, carry out analysis on K-L divergence, and develop learning metrics with the defined losses.
 The experiments are presented and discussed in Section~\ref{sec:experiments}.
-We conclude our work in Section~\ref{sec:conclusion}, indicating our plan of future work.
+We conclude our work in Section~\ref{sec:conclusion}, and point to some future work.